tinalasisi/lasisi_blogdown/content/authors/admin/_index.md

 ---

-Tina Lasisi is a PhD candidate in Biological Anthropology.
+Tina Lasisi is a Postdoctoral Researcher in Biological Anthropology.
 Her interests include human phenotypic and genetic variation, as well as the evolution of pigmentation and scalp hair.